tlevine/arabic-tweets/readme.md

 loaded the full dataset into a server in Virginia and have set up some other servers in Virginia from which you can analyse the dataset.

-All of the systems are AWS EC2 or RDS instances with 15GB of RAM ([m2.xlarge](http://aws.amazon.com/ec2/instance-types/) and db.m2.xlarge, respectively), which is enough to fit most of the data in RAM.
-We can easily use different instances if you need more power.
+All of the systems are AWS EC2 or RDS instances.
+I've been using the ones with 15GB of RAM ([m2.xlarge](http://aws.amazon.com/ec2/instance-types/) and db.m2.xlarge, respectively), which is enough to fit most of the data in RAM.
+The m2.2xlarge should be enough to fit the whole thing in RAM, and we can easily use different instances if you need more power.

 ### Database
 Data are in a canonical MySQL database.
 You can access it with